 Backpacks & Organization

 Why save the big boy for last?
 Well, there’s a method to our madness.
-When prepping for your trip, it’s always best to get all your kit together before choosing the size of your backpack — otherwise, there’s a temptation to fill up a larger pack with more (probably unnecessary) stuff.
+When prepping and planning for your next hiking adventure, it’s always best to get all your kit together before choosing the size of your hiking backpack — otherwise, there’s a temptation to fill up a larger pack with more (probably unnecessary) stuff.

 Other Recommended Items